 Given the source files, we can explore some interesting parts we’d like to do someday in our own programs.
 And the main part is: we have the source, but not the copyright.

-Click the links above to download the program, and make good use of it.
+Click in the link in the end of the post and make good use of it .

-MouseTool now has a home page and a Source Forge project!
-Its new name is GMouseTool.
+PS: MouseTool now has a home page and a Source Forge project!
+Its new name is GMouseTool .